 The Town of Hurley is taking steps to become better prepared for a changing climate.
 The town created the ClimateSmart Task Force and became part of the NYS initiative.

 As tasks are completed, points are received.
-The CSTF is working toward earning 120 points to obtain Bronze Certification in 2023.
+The CSTF earned enough points to obtain Bronze Certification in 2023.

 Find many ideas for how you can do things in your home and life to improve climate resiliency, and reduct your own carbon footprint.